FxDK

 Limitations

-This implies a lot of things needs to be done to make it work as you’d expect, we have some plans about it, but it’s a long-term concern and you should not expect multi-user experience soon.
+This implies many steps need to be taken to make multi-user experience work as you’d expect.
+We have plans to make it easier, but it is a long-term concern and you should not expect it anytime soon.

 Contributing